hallindavid/sudoku-solver/readme.md

 | 2 | 7 | 6 |
 | 2 | 8 | 2 |
 | 2 | 9 |  |

+# Sectors

+I also have defined sectors, groups of 9 cells in a square, so sector 1,1 refers to the top left square

+# Workflow

+The system starts by creating a blank board, which means 81 cells are generated with no value

+right now, we also run a secondary process which fills the board with some default data (pictured)

+Then we run `Solve()` 81 times - because you shouldn't need more than 81 moves to finish a sudoku board.

+the `Solve()` function should do 1 manipulation per run and display an output of what it does, basically it tries to run each type of solution once, and if it's successful, it will return a string with the description of the solution

 # TODO